DigitalRuby/IPBan/README.md

 New-Service -Name "IPBAN" -BinaryPathName "c:\path\to\service\DigitalRuby.IPBan.exe" -StartupType automatic -DisplayName "IPBAN" -Description "Automatically builds firewall rules for abusive login attempts: https://github.com/DigitalRuby/IPBan" -DependsOn EventLog
 Get-WmiObject win32_service -Filter "name='IPBAN'"
 Start-Service IPBAN
+sc.exe config IPBAN start= delayed-auto
 ```
+- On Windows, the service MUST be set to start as delayed automatic, otherwise the service will crash upon machine reboot.
 - The service needs file system, event viewer and firewall access, so running as a privileged account is required.
 - To run as a console app, simply run DigitalRuby.IPBan.exe and watch console output.
 - On some Windows versions, NLA will default to on.
 This may lock you out of remote desktop, so turn this option off if needed.